-Tottenham captain Lloris confronts Son at halftime of game
+Spurs captain Lloris confronts Son during 1-0 win vs Everton

-LONDON (AP) — Tottenham captain Hugo Lloris rushed to confront teammate Son Heung-min at halftime of the English Premier League match against Everton on Monday.
+LONDON (AP) — Tottenham duo Hugo Lloris and Son Heung-min had to be separated by teammates during a confrontation at halftime of a 1-0 victory over Everton in the English Premier League on Monday.

-As the shouting goalkeeper Lloris pushed Son, Giovani Lo Celso and Harry Winks intervened to separate the clashing teammates on the field before they headed into the dressing room.
+As the shouting goalkeeper Lloris pushed Son, Giovani Lo Celso and Harry Winks intervened to split the clashing teammates on the field before they headed into the dressing room.

 Just before the break, Son lost the ball which led to Richarlison having a chance to equalize but striking wide.

+But Son had created the only goal before then.
+The South Korea forward knocked the ball forward to Harry Kane who squared for Lo Celso to strike on the turn and Everton defender Michael Keane deflected the ball into his own net.

-The spat seemed to have faded by the time the players returned from the halftime break, with Lloris seen embracing Son as they came out of the tunnel.
+The Tottenham spat seemed to have faded by the time the players returned from the halftime break, with Lloris seen embracing Son as they came out of the tunnel.

-Tottenham was leading 1-0 after Lo Celso’s first-half shot was deflected in by Everton defender Michael Keane.

-The game is being played in an empty stadium in north London due to coronavirus pandemic restrictions.
+There was no intense atmosphere from the fans to blame for raising tensions since the game was played in an empty stadium in north London due to coronavirus pandemic restrictions.

+After losing at Sheffield United on Thursday, Tottenham moved up to eighth place with its second victory from the four games since the league resumed after a three-month suspension.

 More AP soccer: https://apnews.com/Soccer and https://twitter.com/AP_Sports